-In addition, the most recent evaluation pointed out issues related to the composition of the Board of Directors, such as the number of directors and the percentage of outside directors, and issues related to the enhancement of the content of the agenda items of the Board of Directors, including plans for successors to representative directors and the nomination and dismissal of members of senior management.
+In addition, the most recent evaluation pointed out issues related to the composition of the Board of Directors, such as the number of directors and the percentage of outside directors, and issues related to the enhancement of the content of the agenda items of the Board of Directors, including plans for successors to representative directors.
 Measures for addressing these issues will be examined going forward.